ExpediaDotCom/EchoX3/README.md

 There is more.
 The collection took a total of 1.2 second.
 This means that some number of threads was running in parallel to the user code performing some garbage collection task during those 1.2 seconds, T(Clock).

 A full cycle can now divided in three phases , as illustrated in Figure 14:
 * GC Pause: During this phase, only GC runs and the user code is halted.
-The limiting factor here is related to the SLA of the relevant service (e.g. Trellis).
+The limiting factor here is related to the SLA of the relevant service (e.g. **EchoX3**).
 For the fraction of requests that arrive during a GC (this was 1.5% in the example above), what is the degradation in response time you and your customers are willing to accept?
 * GC Concurrent: Here, both GC and user code are running.
 This implies that some of the processing power available on the server (i.e. cores, memory bandwidth) is used for the garbage collection tasks and is not available to the user code.
 Unless the servers are running extremely hot, GC concurrent typically does not cause significant problems.
 * User code: The objective is always to optimize the time spent in this mode.
 However, in a machine running hot, a high rate of allocation of short-lived object will drive the time spent in GC.